KDIncognito/job_desc_nlp/README.md

 ## Extract salary from job descriptions

 This is part of a two-part project.
-After harvesting content from any job-posting website, I used the below program to extract salaries and salary types.
+After harvesting content from any job-posting website, I used this program to extract salaries and salary types.
 This piece of code gives the right results for about 70%-80% of the time, and there is a huge scope for improvement.
 It is a pain in the neck when it does not give expected results, and I tried to do what I could to include many possibilities to work with.
 I used a bit of NLP, and some regular expressions along with text manipulation techniques to get the job done.

 ### Dependencies
 We will need the following modules: